 AI Data Strategy 1: Single Data Source

-In the early day of service management practices (before ca. 2005), service provides managed their services using essentially two types of tools: the tools used to manage the technology and the tools used to manage the workflow.
+In the early day of service management practices (before ca. 2005), service providers managed their services using essentially two types of tools: the tools used to manage the technology and the tools used to manage the workflow.
 However, as service management gained traction as a distinct discipline, software designers developed more and more tools to support the goals of well managed services.

 This flowering of technology also led to the storing of service-related data in many different tools.
 To allow machine learning to benefit from those data, the service provider should consolidate them within a single data source.
 Given the large volumes of data that a service provider might have available, the so-called “big data” tools and techniques might be required to achieve acceptable levels of performance.
 This is true both for training an AI and for using an AI in an operational context.